Our Verdict

 Harness Adjustment

 This seat has a rethread style of height adjustment for the harness.
 The harness shoulder straps must be removed from a splitter plate in the back, unthreaded through the slots on each side, and rethreaded through a different slot.
 The process isn't hard, but it is involved, and you can't do it with your baby in the seat.
 It has four possible shoulder positions and two crotch strap positions.
-The real bummer here is that the “head padding” doesn't move with the straps, which isn't a big loss since it isn't much support.
+The real bummer here is that the “head padding” doesn't move with the straps.

 Carrier to Base Connection

-Installing the carrier onto the base is better than most of the competition, but there is no indicator when you get it right.
-The lightweight carrier makes it easier than the heavier or more bulky carriers.
-Removing is also pretty easy with a straightforward release lever, but it can get hung up on the base if you don't lift enough in the upward direction.
+Installing the carrier onto the base is better than most, but there is no indicator when you get it right.
+The lightweight carrier makes it easier than heavier or more bulky carriers.
+Removing is also pretty easy with a straightforward release lever, but it can get hung up on the base if you don't lift up enough.

 Handle

-The button on the handle is at the joint just before it goes from round joint to handle.
+The handle button is at the joint just before it goes from around the joint to handle.
 The button position is intuitive, and you can use your thumbs or the base of your thumbs to engage it.
-The handle does brush the canopy and can pull the canopy from the carrier.
+The handle brushes the canopy and can pull the canopy from the carrier.

 Canopy